Caring in the face of challenge: learning and support during COVID-19

 Educators and students have access to approved resources and programs from partners like Hamilton Honey Badgers, Telling Tales and McMaster Children and Youth University, for example, to enhance and support classroom learning.
 The virtual experience gives partners access to HWDSB’s secured platform, Microsoft Teams.
 Families can learn more about this opportunity and the privacy safeguards in place here.

 Helping students succeed in distance learning

 Starting Monday, April 6, school staff began providing learning opportunities for students.
 Watch for emails, newsletters, phone calls, and/or social media feeds.
-Each week, teachers will be supporting their students by: planning and assigning student work; engaging with students in a variety of ways that may include the board supported tools of MS Teams and The Hub; and providing feedback/assessment.
+Each week, teachers will be supporting their students by: planning and assigning student work; engaging with students in a variety of ways that may include the board supported tools of MS Teams and The Hub (instructions); and providing feedback/assessment.

 Teachers will continue to take into consideration the needs of all students including those with special education needs (including accommodations/modifications as outlined in Individual Education Plans) as well as English-language learners.

 We also recognize that access to technology, devices and internet is a barrier for some students and families.
 Our educators are connecting with families to understand family circumstance and to resolve any challenges.
 A system committee is currently in place looking to support equity and access.

 Supporting your child

 Supporting your child is in Kindergarten to Grade 2